 Diarrhoea is a common side effect.
-Your doctor can give you anti-diarrhoea medicine to help control it.
-Drinking plenty of water is important while you have diarrhoea, because your body can become dehydrated quickly.
+Your doctor can give you anti diarrhoea medicine to help control it.
+Drinking plenty of water is important while you have diarrhoea because your body can become dehydrated quickly.

 The vagina and ovaries are also affected by radiotherapy.
-If you are still having periods, your ovaries may stop working and you may have a premature menopause.
+If you are still having periods, your ovaries may stop working and you may have an early menopause.
 If you do get this, it is likely to be permanent.
-This means that you will become infertile.
-Menopause can cause symptoms such as:
+This means that you will no longer be able to have children naturally and will be infertile.

 - feeling emotional

 - dry skin and dry vagina